-Understanding IDDE: Why Illicit Discharge Detection & Elimination Matters More Than Ever
+Understanding IDDE: Why Illicit Discharge Detection and Elimination Matters More Than Ever

 IDDE stands for Illicit Discharge Detection and Elimination.
 It’s a required component of the EPA’s National Pollutant Discharge Elimination System (NPDES) permitting program for Municipal Separate Storm Sewer Systems (MS4s).